Mike-Veilleux/MVX_Bank_Fullstack/README.md

 ### Authentication

-I'm presently implementing OAuth for Google authentication, but it is not ready yet.
-It should be done before the end of June 2023.
+I'm presently exploring the implementation of OAuth for Google authentication either using Express session or Passport package.
+It is not ready yet, but should be done before the end of June 2023.

 ### UI